mosip/inji-vc-renderer/kotlin/Readme.md

   - Extracts the render method from the VC Json data.
   - If multiple render methods are present, it will process all the render methods and return the list of replaced SVG Templates.

-#### Embedding SVG Template in VC
-- If Render Method object has `template` field as string, SVG Template is directly embedded in the VC.
-  - Replaces the placeholders in the SVG Template with actual VC Json Data.
-        ```
-            "renderMethod": {
-            "type": "TemplateRenderMethod",
-            "renderSuite": "svg-mustache",
-            "template": "data:image/svg+xml;base64,Qjei89...3jZpW"
-            }
-        ```
 #### Downloading SVG Template from URL in VC
   - If Render Method object has `template` field as object with `id` field as url and `mediaType` as `image/svg+xml`, SVG Template needs to be downloaded from the URL and then replace the placeholders.
       ```